PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/pages/+page.md

 ::: tip Online Editor

 In our :online-editor you can simply click on a page to show the code for it.
-After you have modified the code, the changes will be saved automatically, but you might want to click on the `Refresh Preview` button to see the result of your new code.
+After you have modified the code, the changes will be saved automatically, but you might want to click on the `Restart` button to see the result of your new code.

 :::